 The programme belongs to the Faculty of Medicine - initiator of this program, as a response to national priorities.

 RADIOLOGY and MEDICAL IMAGING

 Degree: Radiology Technician

-The programme was created in 1995, through the initiative of the Department of Radiology and Imaging, accepting 25 students annually.
+The programme was created in 1995, through the initiative of the Department of Radiology and Imaging.
 The programme trains medical staff essential for the highest level of diagnostic medicine using sophisticated imaging technology and radiotherapy techniques.
-75 students are enrolled, studying under the supervision of 30 academics from 11 chairs.

 Degree: Dental Technician